mui/mui-x/docs/data/data-grid/recipes-styling/recipes-styling.md

 As an actionable element the header cells provide the user with a visible `focus` state.

-:::info
+:::warning
-Removing the visible `focus` state from the header cell will reduce the accessibility of your data grid.
+Removing the visible `focus` state hurts the accessibility of the grid.
 :::

 {{"demo": "HeaderCellFocusNoOutline.js", "bg": "inline", "defaultCodeOpen": false}}